Dr. Corinne Alfeld

 The Career and Technical Education (CTE) topic supports research to understand the implementation and effects of CTE programs and policies at the K-12 level on the education and career outcomes of students.
 Formerly called vocational education, CTE comprises training in the academic, technical, and employability skills and knowledge required to enter into and succeed in specific occupations.
 The long-term outcome of this research will be an array of tools and strategies (e.g., curricula, assessments), as well as programs (e.g. career academies, career pathways) and policies (e.g., academic credit for CTE coursework; CTE certificates or endorsements at high school graduation) that are documented to be effective for improving learning, and academic and technical attainment in CTE.

-During FY 17, the first year it was competed, NCER invested approximately $5.9 million in the CTE topic to support 3 research projects.
+Since FY 17, the first year it was competed, NCER invested approximately $6.3 million in the CTE topic to support 4 research projects.

 The Career and Technical Education (CTE) topic began as one of three Special Topics in the FY 2017 Education Research grants competition, and it was competed again as a special topic in FY 2018.
 It became a standing topic in FY 2019 in recognition of increasing policy interest in CTE in the United States education system.